LandyGuo/LandyGuo.github.io/index.md

 Email: [qingpei.gqp@antgroup.com](mailto:qingpei.gqp@antgroup.com)

 ## About Me
 Hi!
 I am currently a staff algorithm engineer of Ant Group, leading a team of over ten individuals for research and development in multi-modal LLMs.
 Previously I received my master's degree at the Institute of Software, Chinese Academy of Sciences in 2017 and B.E. degree from Huazhong University of Science and Technology in 2014.
-My main interest is to design and deliver cognitive computing services, including computer vision, visual language pretraining and multimodal video understanding.
+My main interest is to design and deliver cognitive computing services, including computer vision, visual language alignment and multimodal video understanding.
 I have published in top-tier conferences and journals including CVPR/ICML/SIGIR/ECCV/IJCAI/AAAI, and served as a reviewer for TPAMI/CVPR2023/ICCV2023/CVPR2024/IJCAI2024/ECCV2024.

 ## News
 We are always actively recruiting Research Interns and FTEs!
 Welcome to [contact me](mailto:qingpei.gqp@antgroup.com) with your detailed CV!
 [05/2024] One paper is accepted by ICML 2024! [paper](https://arxiv.org/abs/2401.02137)
-[04/2024] One paper is accepted by IJCAI 2024!
+[04/2024] One paper is accepted by IJCAI 2024! [paper](https://arxiv.org/abs/2308.10648)
 [03/2024] One paper is accepted by SIGIR 2024! [paper](https://arxiv.org/abs/2401.17797) [code](https://github.com/alipay/Ant-Multi-Modal-Framework/tree/main/prj/M2_RAAP)
 [02/2024] One paper is accepted by CVPR2024! [paper](https://arxiv.org/abs/2310.00582) [code](https://github.com/SY-Xuan/Pink.)